 Do I really want to pursue this career or do I just think I have to?
 We’ve probably all asked ourselves something akin to this question.
 It’s very normal to be confused about our true desires with so many outside influences competing for our attention.
 Our family, our social circle, and society as a whole, all want to chime in on what our ideal career path is.
 But we all have a slight idea of what is it we really want to do, or most of us do.

-If not, then that’s where tests like the MBTI come in — they help us recognize our true inclinations amid all the noise.
+If not, then that’s where tests like the 16 personalities assesment come in — they help us recognize our true inclinations amid all the noise.
 However, no personality test, no matter how accurate, can make decisions for us.
 Rather it can help us confirm what we already know deep down.
-So although the following occupations are generally believed to not be a good fit for the ESTJ personality’s natural strengths and predispositions, any MBTI type can be good at any job with some adjustments.
+So although the following occupations are generally believed to not be a good fit for the ESTJ personality’s natural strengths and predispositions, any personality type can be good at any job with some adjustments.